 Once your files are on Uploadcare, you then operate with either their CDN URLs or UUIDs:

-Combined with our media processing engine that is especially useful for image content which can be transformed on the fly by including URL directives.
+Combined with our media processing engine that is especially useful for image content which can be transformed with image processing operations on the fly by including URL directives.
 Hence, you can store original CDN URLs in a Git repository, while all the derivatives will be generated whenever you need them.

-Integrating Uploadcare File Uploader into Netlify CMS is quick and here’s how you do it:
+Integrating Uploadcare jQuery widget into Netlify CMS is quick and here’s how you do it: